ImagoXV/NanoASV/README.md

 ## Data preparation

-Directly input your /path/to/sequence/data/fastq_pass directory 4000 sequences fastq.gz files are concatenated by barcode identity to make one barcodeXX.fastq.gz file.
+Directly input your `/path/to/sequence/data/fastq_pass` directory 4000 sequences `fastq.gz` files are concatenated by barcode identity to make one `barcodeXX.fastq.gz` file.

 ## Filtering

 Chopper will filter for inappropriate sequences.
-Is executed in parallel (default --num-process = 1 )
-Default parameters will filter for sequences with quality>8 and 1300bp<length<1700bp
+Is executed in parallel (default `--num-process 1`) Default parameters will filter for sequences with quality>8 and 1300bp<length<1700bp

 ## Chimera detection